andycasey/todo/list.md

   - [ ] Allow for different permutations of channels/observations, etc
   - [ ] Documentation for: Models API
   - [ ] Update specutils to be consistent with future astropy.specutils
-  - [X] Cache small range of models for test suite and upload
   - [ ] Benchmarks with complex ahaped spectra
   - [ ] Check on GC results - script to quick print results?
+  - [X] Discuss width of initial point for MCMC after optimisation
+  - [X] Cache small range of models for test suite and upload
   - [X] Update inference.py to download and clean up after itself
   - [X] Does FFT filter work?
   - [X] Add in references